C. Lockhart Robertson

 Lockhart Robertson, originally a skeptic in the 1850s, became a convinced spiritualist in 1860 after attending a séance with the medium Daniel Dunglas Home.
 He was a founding member of the Society for Psychical Research.
 He died at Exmouth.

+In 1884, aged 59, he married a minor, 19 year-old Mabel Wilton Rochfort, of Exmouth, daughter of Colonel Gustavus Cowper Rochfort, (dec'd 1884) late of the 41st Madras Native Infantry.
+They had two sons born in 1885 and 1890.